matfantinel/fantinel.dev/src/routes/(blog-article)/2020-year-in-review/+page.md

 slug: 2020-year-in-review
 title: Looking Back at 2020
 date: 2020-12-28
 excerpt: 2020 definitely wasn't our best year... but let's remember what was good about it.
 tags:
+  - Personal
+  - Recap
-  - Meta
+  - Review
 categories:
-  - Tech
+  - Misc
 ---

 <script context="module">